 The prevailing theory is that one of the German geologist Philipson, who came to Greece in the late 19th century.
-According to his theory, a large river had his estuary in this area which for million of years was covered by a narrow and deep part of the sea.
+According to his theory, a large river had his estuary in this area which for millions of years was covered by a narrow and deep part of the sea.
 The river waters place matter, stones and generally several materials that were transferred by its waters at the estuary from Northern parts of primordial central Europe.
-From the accumulation of these materials deltaic cones were formed.
+From the accumulation of these materials, deltaic cones were formed.

 25-30 million years ago, after some geological changes took place during the centuries, the central part of today’s Europe was lifted.
-That’s how the opening of Tempi was created, having as a result the pouring of the waters in today’s Aegean sea.
+That’s how the opening of Tempi was created, having, as a result, the pouring of the waters in today’s Aegean sea.

-During the tertiary period ,at the time of the alpine orogenies, the solid volumes of the “rocks” were cut off from the mountain chain of Pindos that was created and as the centuries went by, the plain of Pinios river was formed between them.
+During the tertiary period, at the time of the alpine orogenies, the solid volumes of the “rocks” were cut off from the mountain chain of Pindos that was created and as the centuries went by, the plain of Pinios river was formed between them.